 How does personal item insurance work?

-Personal item insurance, also called personal property coverage, is the portion of your homeowners or renters insurance policy that applies to your belongings rather than the dwelling itself.
-If your belongings are damaged by a covered peril, the insurance company will reimburse you for them, though at a substantially lower dollar cap than the full insurance policy.
+Personal item insurance, which is also called personal property coverage, is the portion of your homeowners or renters insurance policy that applies to your belongings, not your dwelling, itself.
+If your belongings are damaged by a covered peril, the insurance company will reimburse you for them, though at a substantially lower dollar cap than a full insurance policy might have.

 Does storage insurance cover water damage?

 Standard insurance policies typically only cover water damage that results from fire sprinklers.
-However, specific storage insurance policies are more likely to cover water damage from flooding, rain, or other sources.
+Specific storage insurance policies are more likely to cover water damage from flooding, rain, or other sources.

 To share feedback or ask a question about this article, send a note to our Reviews team at reviews@thisoldhousereviews.com.